SeaLiteral/cut-for-a-country-32/readme.md

 I'm using PSn00bSDK, which is under the Mozilla Public Licence and can be found on <https://github.com/Lameguy64/PSn00bSDK>.

 I first made this game for the 32-bit Holiday Jam in 2021, then made some post-jam edits in January 2022.
 Then added a background "image" made of three rectangles during the 32-bit Spring Cleaning Jam in 2022, where I also made some animations that I didn't have time to actually make the game display.

+Timeline:
+- December 2021 for the 32bit Holiday Jam: simple combat, two players only
+- January 2022: menus, single player mode, introduced the carrot character, added demo/attract mode.
+- May 2022 during the 32bit Spring Cleaning Jam: simplified the animation tool, made some animations I didn't have time to actually make the game trigger, made the endscreen mention that it unlocks the carrot character, added a simple background "image" made of three rectangles, hiding the bright one when there's text in front of it because otherwise it could make the text hard to read.